 (6) "Solvent-borne coating" means a coating that uses organic solvents as an ingredient.

-(b) This Rule applies in accordance with Rule .0902 of this Section to any curing ovens servicing the mechanical coating lines in the coating of glass Christmas ornaments at glass Christmas tree ornament manufacturing facilities with potential volatile organic compound (VOC) emissions of 100 tons per year or more.
+(b) This Rule applies in accordance with 15A NCAC 02D .0902 to any curing ovens servicing the mechanical coating lines in the coating of glass Christmas ornaments at glass Christmas tree ornament manufacturing facilities with potential volatile organic compound (VOC) emissions of 100 tons per year or more.

 (c) This Rule does not apply to glass Christmas ornament manufacturing facilities that do not use solvent-borne coating materials.